kkenshin1/kkenshin1/README.md

 ## Currently Working on
-- Working at Optiver as Graduate FPGA Developer
+- Working at Optiver as FPGA Developer for trading strategy acceleration
 - Learning Computer Architecture and Computer Network
 - Learning IC Design and Verification
 - Learning Software Knowledge and Tarding Knowledge